 Being an agnostic is becoming more and more common.
-Each day people are coming to a realization that they cannot be certain that God exists.
-They start to become more skeptical, to step back and actually see the information at face value.
-Agnostics are very similar to atheists, but there are some key differences.
+Every day people are coming to a realization that they're actually not certain God exists.
+They're becoming more skeptical and beginning to see the downsides of religion.
+Agnostics are, well, sort of like atheists, but there are some key differences.
 Let's dig in.

 What does it mean to be agnostic?